 Maximilian tapped his fingers against the crate.
 “They have every reason to stay and return home.
 What happened out there to Eldnar—“

-“—Could happen to you,” the older man said brusquely.
+“–Could happen to you,” the older man finished his statement.
 “The Unthings are a blight.
 To touch them is to know their darkness.
 He will live with this forever.
 There is no cure.”

-“Even then, my duty is to go forward.” the young Wolfram set his mouth in a grim line.
-“Or rather, even if duty doesn’t compel me to do so, I want to go forward.”
+“Even then, my duty is to go forward.”
+The young Wolfram set his mouth in a grim line.
+“Even if I was not charged to do so, I would wish to go forward.”
 It would be cowardly to back away from an intangible and theoretical fear.
-He would not only fail his grandfather, he’d fail himself if he gave up now.
+He would not only fail his grandfather, he’d fail himself if he now gave up the journey.

-“A Wolfram, through and through,” Toryn nodded solemnly.
+Toryn nodded solemnly.
+“A Wolfram, through and through.,”

 “Stubborn and foolish?”
 Maximilian gave him a weak smile.

 It was rather odd how often some of them would turn up at various times in random places with some pretext or another to speak to her.
-However, whenever she began lessons, the men dutifully disappeared .
-Toryn had warned them that Wolfram was specifically asked to train with the healer by the elders of this village.
-Unwilling to defy their hosts’ wishes and aware of the potential usefulness of Maximilian and his stone, they were more than willing to obey their leader on that point.
+However, whenever she began lessons, the men dutifully disappeared.
+Toryn had warned them from interfering.

 As he took the offered stones, he was dismayed to see nothing happen.
 He hid his disappointment and returned them to her.